skit-ai/lute/README.md

         # Return ourself so that calls can be chained
         return self

+        # If you don't implement this, a default implementation
+        # Takes over and saves the args `self.args` and `self.kwargs`

     def eval(self):
         # This is the main function which actually does the
         # computation.
 We now use the saved node's value.